Elasticity Detection: A Building Block for Internet Congestion Control

 The flows share the link rate equally.
 The bottom half of the figure shows the achieved delays with red background shading to indicate when one of the flows is (incorrectly) in competitive-mode.
 The flows maintain low RTTs and stay in delay-mode for most of the time.

-\Fig{mul_nimbus_switching} demonstrates multiple \name flows switching in the presence of cross-traffic.
-We run three \name flows on an emulated 192 Mbit/s link with a propagation delay of 50 ms. The cross traffic is synthetic.
-In the first 90 s, the cross-traffic is elastic (three Cubic flows), and for the rest of the experiment, the cross-traffic is inelastic (96 Mbit/s constant bit-rate).
-The top graph shows the total rate of the three \name flows, along with a reference line for the fair-share rate of the aggregate.
-The graph at the bottom shows the measured queuing delays. \name shares the link fairly with other cross-traffic, and achieves low delays by staying in the delay mode in the absence of elastic cross-traffic.
+\Fig{mul_nimbus_switching} demonstrates multiple \name{}CC flows switching in the presence of cross-traffic.
+We run three \name{}CC flows on an emulated 192 Mbit/s link with a propagation delay of 50 ms. In the first 90\,s, the cross-traffic is elastic (three Cubic flows), and for the rest of the experiment, the cross-traffic is inelastic (96 Mbit/s constant bit-rate).
+The top graph shows the total rate of the three \name{}CC flows, along with a reference line for the fair-share rate of the aggregate.
+The graph at the bottom shows the measured queuing delays. \name{}CC shares the link fairly with other cross-traffic, and achieves low delays by staying in the delay mode in the absence of elastic cross-traffic.